 This program plays a critical role in a country where the precious natural resources are deteriorating.
-Due to the extreme poverty of the population in the Mayan highlands where this program is based, people have concentrated on simply surviving.
+Due to the extreme poverty of the population in the Mayan highlands, where this program is based, people have concentrated on simply surviving.
 The natural environment has suffered from unsustainable farming practices, climate change, alleged corruption and the exploitation of natural resources.
-This program aims to preserve the natural environment through a series of projects that raise awareness of the issues within local indigenous populations, teach sustainable farming methods, help to showcase the natural splendour by creating trails and eco-tourism initiatives to bring in new income streams and employment to the region and teach locals eco-friendly practices.
-Volunteers are essential to this project, proving an enthusiastic, knowledgeable and skilled workforce to pass their knowledge on to an impoverished population who need to protect their natural environment for a sustainable future.
+This program aims to preserve the natural environment through a series of projects that raise awareness of the issues within local indigenous populations, teach sustainable farming methods, help to showcase the natural splendour by creating trails and eco-tourism initiatives to bring new income streams and employment to the region and teach locals eco-friendly practices.
+Volunteers are essential to this project, providing an enthusiastic, knowledgeable and skilled workforce to pass their knowledge on to an impoverished population who need to protect their natural environment for a sustainable future.

 Goals of this Project:

 - Provide free environmental protection programs to locals in a region under threat